dragosrotaru/PAL/notes/focus.md

 #### New Features

-- provide full access to env and parsing within language
-- think about dynamic scoping, env and hashing
 - move everything possible out of language implementation and into language implementation (ts modules or actual code)
 - add adaptive parsing within the evaluator.
 Should the evaluator AST be typed with an encoding? i.e. UTF-8? so we can include binary data also?
 - should code be evaluated when source is changed? what about garbage collection?
 - should I lazy evaluate, and just give the option to eager evaluate by exposing the eval function? or default to eager and use quote? both?
 - add memoization for dynamic programming to be built in

-### Interfaces

-Adding connectivenesss and interfacing capabilities to the system will help to bring in the knowledge needed for the AGI to be possible.
-We can bootstrap by including external AI systems like ChatGPT.

 - integrate with chatgpt, the web and other knowledge systems
 - implement language server functionality
 - connect the GUI to the observable environment and make it useful